brandonblock/frame_sockets/README.md

 - [ ] use more robust stream type (WebRTC/VNC?)
 - [ ] run client in browser w/ WASM (and ffmpeg?)
 - [ ] explore feasibility of running multiple threads each serving up a framebuffer stream to a different client
-- [ ] encrypt the framebuffers and mouse events
+- [ ] encrypt the framebuffers and mouse events indepedently of the enclosing stream

 ## To Run
 `cargo run` in each of the `server` and `client` directories (server first).
 Wiggle your mouse in the window that pops up and be amazed by the latency.